 Key makes money in a few ways, including through asset management, by driving greater efficiencies in how the homes are managed and, in some markets, property management.
 Plus, longer term, Key is developing a digital exchange and curated marketplace that will benefit our Owner-Residents.

 We launched in Toronto in December 2020, and now have 49 Owner-Residents who call Key home.
-We are continuing to grow our portfolio in Toronto and we have expanded into Kitchener and Calgary.
+We are continuing to grow our portfolio in Toronto and we have expanded into Kitchener and Alberta.
 Key is also launching in other Canadian and American cities later this year.

 Key is making homeownership accessible to all the people currently locked out of owning.
 Our community of Owner-Residents currently range in age from early 20’s to mid 50’s and include singles, couples and families across a wide range of professions.
 We have tech, finance and hospitality industry professionals, architects, nurses, teachers, entrepreneurs, and newcomers who are now building equity and enjoying the social and financial benefits of homeownership with Key.